 They are more expensive than those which only come with air bubble system installed, but the price point is still way cheaper than regular hot tubs.
 It is also the closest to experiencing the real thing with its highly-pressurized and targeted massage jets.

 Air Bubble Jets are the most common massage jet installation for inflatable hot tubs.
 To less demanding persons, the light massage they get from these air bubbles is already enough.

-If you’re one of those who either wants a more targeted massage or if you want to have a spa at home which is closer to what you are used to experiencing in the gym or hotel, these air bubble jets just won’t cut it.
+If you’re one of those who either want a more targeted massage or if you want to have a spa at home which is closer to what you are used to experiencing in the gym or hotel, these air bubble massage just won’t cut it.

-To give you a clearer picture with the difference between these 2 massage jets, it would be better if we discuss how each of them functions.
+To give you a clearer picture with the difference between these 2 massage systems, it would be better if we discuss how each of them functions.

-Air bubble jets, or simply bubble jets, operate by sucking in the air from the surroundings through the control unit.
+Air bubble jets operate by sucking in the air from the surroundings through the control unit.
 The air is then blown through 120 to 140 jets which line up the bottom perimeter of the tub.

 The bubbles that are produced give a light and rejuvenating massage which can soothe tensed muscles throughout the body, starting from your neck down to your toes.

-Unfortunately, there are also downsides to bubble jets.
+Unfortunately, there are also downsides to bubble massage systems.

 Since the bubbles are produced from surrounding air, they tend to lower the temperature of the water.
 Some people might be able to ignore this, but to those who find the maximum temperature of 104 degrees Fahrenheit still not hot enough, this makes this shortcoming intolerable.